Theodore Psalter: The Psalter

 The Psalms are a book within the Old Testament, written in metered verse, or twelve-syllable poetic lines, and are thought to be musical.
 They have been compared to a harp, or other instruments of music.
-Byzantine psalters stand out in historically because of the religious and spiritual artistic qualities the Byzantine Empire was known for.
+Byzantine psalters stand out historically because of the religious and spiritual artistic qualities the Byzantine Empire was known for.
 This includes images and icons painted by hand.
 The art within the Byzantine psalters were specifically unique because of the history surrounding the creation and use of images two centuries before during opposition to icons in the Iconoclastic controversy.

 A psalter is a book made specifically to contain the 150 psalms from the book of Psalms.
 Psalters have also included the odes or canticles, which are songs or prayers in song form from the Old Testament.
 Psalters were created purely for liturgical purposes, and the Psalms were the most popular books of the Old Testament in Byzantium.

 The Oxford Dictionary of Byzantium observed, "Like a garden, the book of Psalms contains, and puts in musical form everything that is to be found in other books, and shows, in addition, its own particular qualities."
 Additionally, psalters could be used as a form of guided prayer or meditation.